Dan Fraga: Comic books

-Web comic
+Web comics

 In January 2013, Fraga launched a webcomic called The Grave, publishing a panel every day for a year.
 The Grave follows a group of children on a camping trip, who find a mysterious grave with a fully clothed skeleton inside.
 The children deduce facts about the buried man using clues from the grave.

 Television

 Fraga made his directing debut in 2009 on the MTV show The Hard Times of RJ Berger handling the animation duties for the show.
 There were two seasons about a 15-year-old unpopular RJ Berger who becomes infamous after an embarrassing incident.
 Each episode featured live-action intermixed with different styles of animation.

-He directed the second and third seasons of the HBO series The Ricky Gervais Show (animated series) which were voiced by Ricky Gervais, Stephen Merchant and Karl Pilkington.
+He directed the second and third seasons of the HBO series The Ricky Gervais Show which were voiced by Ricky Gervais, Stephen Merchant and Karl Pilkington.
 The series was an animated version of The Ricky Gervais Show using audio from previously recorded live radio shows, podcasts, and audiobooks.

 In 2018, Dan moved to Atlanta to work as the storyboard artist on the CW's Legacies and DC's Doom Patrol.